 In this paper, we introduced the i-quad coefficient and the o-quad coefficient to measure quadrangle formation in networks, according to the different location of the focal node in an open quadriad.
 We also extended them to weighed networks.
-Through experiments on 16 real-world networks from six domains, we revealed that 1) in most types of networks, the average o-quad coefficient is smaller than the average i-quad coefficient; 2) in food webs, protein-protein interaction networks and road networks, the i-quad and o-quad coefficients are larger than the clustering and closure coefficients respectively; 3) the o-quad coefficient tends to increase with node degree while the i-quad coefficient does not change too much as the node degree increases.

-We also demonstrated that including the two coefficients leads to improvement in both network-level and node-level analysis tasks, such as network classification and link prediction.
-The improvement is especially significant in food webs, protein-protein networks and road networks in link prediction task.
+Through experiments on 16 real-world networks from six domains, we revealed that 1) in most types of We also demonstrated that including the two coefficients leads to improvement in both network-level and nodelevel analysis tasks, such as network classification and link prediction.
+The improvement is especially significant in food webs, protein-protein interaction networks and road networks in link prediction task.
 Additionally, we plan to further consider the dynamics of time-varying networks and link directions of directed networks when measuring quadrangle formation in the future.
 Due to the simplicity and interpretability in the definitions, we anticipate that the i-quad and o-quad coefficients will become standard descriptive features and be incorporated in other network mining tasks.